soheilGarfami/Northwind_dataset_Analysis/2_Data_Analysis.md

 ***What is Northwind dataset ?***
 The Northwind dataset is a comprehensive fictional database representing the operations of a trading company, encompassing information on customers, products, orders, suppliers, and employees.
 It serves as a valuable resource for database management, analysis, and learning purposes, providing a simulated yet realistic environment for exploring business scenarios and conducting data-driven investigations.

- *now lets have an over view of our tables*
+ *now lets have an overview of our tables*
 ```SQL
 SELECT * FROM INFORMATION_SCHEMA.TABLES
 WHERE TABLE_TYPE ='BASE TABLE'